pashmaklang/zen-of-pashmak/README.md

 - Fucking syntax is better than beautiful syntax
 - English is better than Finglish
-- Lossless Slow is better than loosing fast
+- Lossless slow is better than loosing fast